Drifter-Supremo/gorlea-notes-docs/memory-bank/tasks.md

 ## Testing Status (April 11, 2025)

 **Summary:** Initial production testing is largely successful.
-Login/logout, session persistence, document listing per user, document opening, editing, and autosave are confirmed working.
+Login/logout, session persistence, document listing/creation/editing/saving, and **AI features (rewrite, save suggestions)** are confirmed working.
 The "No documents" message displays correctly.
 A bug preventing new document creation for new users was identified (frontend ReferenceError) and fixed.
+Tiptap editor spacing and paste sanitization are also working correctly.

 **Remaining Tests:**
 - Editor Direct Link (#5)